Nutritional supplements designed without compromise. ™

 Multiple sclerosis affects approximately 300,000 Americans.
 Two-thirds of those diagnosed with MS are women.
 Most researchers believe that MS is an autoimmune disease.
 Auto means "self."

 It is interesting to note that Eskimos and Bantus (50 million individuals living in East Africa ) rarely get MS. Neither do those native North and South American Indian or Asian populations who consume no cow's milk or dairy products.

 The British medical journal Lancet reported that dairy-rich diets filled have been closely linked to the development of MS. (The Lancet 1974;2:1061)

 A study published in the journal Neuro-epidemiology revealed an association between eating dairy foods and an increased prevalence of MS. (Neuro-epidemiology 1992;11:304Â12.)

 MS researcher, Luther Lindner, M.D., a pathologist at Texas A & M University College of Medicine, wrote:

 "It might be prudent to limit the intake of milk and milk products."

 Women are targeted by dairy industry scare tactics that offer misinformation regarding osteoporosis.
 Two-thirds of MS victims are women.
-As milk and cheese consumption increase along population lines, so too does an epidemic number of MS cases.
+As milk and milk products consumption increase along population lines, so too does an epidemic number of MS cases.
 The numbers add up.
 The clues add up.
 The science supports epidemiological studies.
 Got diabetes?
 Got MS?
 The milk connection has been established.